Easy Tips For Better Mashed Potatoes

 - A hand mixer or standing mixer.
 Be very careful if using this method, since it’s very easy to over mix the potatoes this way, so act fast, mix, add dairy, step away.
 If you’re using a standing mixer, it’s best to use the whisk attachment.

-A food processor is a big NO-N0.
+A food processor or a blender are a big NO-N0.
 Seriously.
-Food processor+potatoes= GLUEY potatoes that you can’t fix.
+Food processor/blender +potatoes= GLUEY potatoes that you can’t fix.

 If you made the mashed potatoes the day before, you may wish to add a bit more warm dairy to loosen the potatoes, since they will become harder as the longer they stand.